IndigoBeetle/KwyllDocs/docs/logic/nodes/spawn_object.md

 Y
 : An integer input port used to provide the Y value of the map coordinate.

+Plane
+: An integer input port used to provide the plane on which the object's sprite will render.
+See [Planes](../../introduction/objects/sprites.md#planes) for more information about sprite planes.

 Spawn Ref
 : An object reference output port that provides a reference to the spawned object if the operation succeeded.